antonioaversa/taxes/README.md

 The file can be generated by:
 - opening the Revolut App
-- going to the Cryto section
+- going to the Crypto section
 - More -> Documents
 - Select "Account statement"
 - Select "Excel" as export format